fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; It is not a secret, a little of everything…

-Decaf doesn’t deserve the bad reputation it sometimes suffers from coffee purists, whose chief complaint seems to target the processes used to neutralize the amount of caffeine in a batch of coffee beans.
+Decaf doesn’t deserve the bad reputation it sometimes suffers from coffee purists, whose chief complaint seems to target the processes used to neutralize the amount of caffeine in a batch of coffee.
 Nowadays, safe and effective decaffeination practices mean we can break free from the caffeine buzz and enjoy coffee at our own pace.

 Most people drink coffee for two reasons: they like the taste, and they like the boost of energy they get from the caffeine kick in every cup.
 So intertwined are these reasons for buying, making and drinking coffee that it fuels the entire industry.
 Not only does the idea of decaf coffee seem pointless, it’s often downright degraded by a significant number of coffee-lovers.